K. R. Vijaya

 Deivanayaki, better known by her stage name K. R. Vijaya, is an Indian actress who has featured in Tamil, Malayalam, Telugu and Kannada films.
 She started her career in 1963 and has been acting for more than six decades in South Indian cinema.
 The actress has worked with almost all the stalwarts of South Indian cinema and has played many key roles.

 Early life

-Vijaya was born as Deivanayaki, eldest children to Malayali parents Ramachandra Nair and Kalyani in Chennai, Tamil Nadu.
+Vijaya was born as Deivanayaki, the eldest child of Telugu parents Ramachandra Rao and Kalyani in Chennai, Tamil Nadu.
 Her father was in the army and her mother was a housewife.
 She has a younger brother, Narayanan and three younger sisters, K. R. Vatsala, K. R. Savithri and Radha.
 She had her primary education at Government Higher Secondary School, Adyar, Chennai.
 Her father wanted her to become an actress since he was himself acting in M. R. Radha's drama troupe at the time after retiring from army.
 She made her film debut with Karpagam in 1963.
 She was the first ever actress to own a private jet.